codeface-io/SwiftObserver/readme.md

     }
     ~~~

-    Note that this response closure does not take any arguments because it only gets called for the specified message.
+    Note that this response closure does not take any arguments because it only gets called for the specified event.

 ### Unwrap Optional Updates